LLM Law, Innovation and Technology

 Choosing this LLM means you will be challenged and inspired by world-leading academics dedicated to progressive and innovative thinking - with many of those teaching on the course belonging to the Law School's Centre for Global Law and Innovation.

-The intellectually demanding, research-rich curriculum they deliver is what makes our graduates stand out, able to demonstrate excellent legal, analytical and interdisciplinary research skills and empowered to pursue top-flight careers in a variety of fields.
+The intellectually demanding, research-rich curriculum will allow you to demonstrate excellent legal, analytical and interdisciplinary research skills and be empowered to pursue top-flight careers in a variety of fields.

 The LLM in Law, Innovation and Technology has particular appeal for aspiring and established professionals who want to meet the global demand for efficient and robust legal advice in a turbulent and fast-changing world of digital technology.